haoxizhong/TUOJ/judger/doc/tus.md

 		}]
 	}

 Generally, there is only one `score` in the end.
 It depends on results of `judge` actions.
-Judge results are numbered from 0.
+Judge results are uniquely numbered from 0.

 It returns the score of this judge request.